0xJasonMurray/jasonmurray.org/content/posts/2021/cml.md

 ![](/images/2021-02-12-14-56-50.png)

-The license key is found from the Cisco website `https://learningnetworkstore.cisco.com/myaccount`.
+The license key is found on the Cisco website `https://learningnetworkstore.cisco.com/myaccount`.
 Select the `2.0 Licensee` and copy the string:

 ![Purchase and license screen](/images/2021-02-12-16-07-48.png)